linkunfa/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm750/README.md

 **How to use**

-1. Clone a physical usb drive to an image file.
+1. Clone a physical USB drive to an image file.
     * For Linux, use tool like **dd** command.
       ```
       dd if=/dev/sda of=usb.img bs=1M count=100